itsdfish/TrueAndErrorModels.jl/docs/src/overview.md

 # True and Error Theory

-As noted above, True and Error Theory provides a mathematical framework for distinguishing true preferences from errors in reporting errors due to various sources, such as trembling hand, failures of memory and/or reasoning, and lapses of attention.
+As noted above, TET provides a mathematical framework for distinguishing between true preferences and errors in reporting errors due to various sources, such as trembling hand, failures of memory and/or reasoning, and lapses of attention.
 According to TET, there are four possible preference states, one for each possible option: RR, RS, SR, SS.
 For example, preference state SR indicates a person pefers the safe option in the first choice set, and the risky option in the second choice set.
+If this person responded without error, his or her response pattern would be ``(\mathcal{S}_1\mathcal{R}_2,\mathcal{S}_1\mathcal{R}_2)``.

 ## Parameters

-The full TET model contains 8 parameters in total.
+The full TET model contains 8 parameters in total: four preference state parameters and four error parameters.
+Sometimes this model is called the TET4 model, with 4 signifying the number of error parameters.
 Four of the parameters represent the joint probability of the four true preference states:

 - ``p_{\mathrm{RR}}``: the probability of prefering the risky option in both choice sets
 - ``p_{\mathrm{RS}}``: the probability of prefering the risky option in the first choice set and prefering the safe option in the second choice set